FOGProject/fog-docs/docs/development/fog_release.md

     Ok, running make oldconfig instead to ensure the config is clean.
     ....

-So when asked if you want to edit the kernel config you say \'no\'.
+So when asked if you want to edit the kernel config you say 'no'.
 It will make use of the existing last kernel config (`fos/configs/kernelx64.config`) as a base and ask questions about new features that were added between that last kernel version and the new one.
 When the version gap is small none or only a few questions will be asked but surely more questions will come up if you switch to the next loneterm kernel branch.
 In most cases the default answer is fine and so hitting ENTER to confirm is ok.
-Though it\'s still important to read every question and try to understand if adding/leaving out a new feature can cause trouble.
+Though it's still important to read every question and try to understand if adding/leaving out a new feature can cause trouble.